Business

 Early warning signs of battery failure:

-What it is: The on-board charger (OBC) in Club Car electric vehicles manages the charging cycle for the battery pack.
+The on-board charger (OBC) in Club Car electric vehicles manages the charging cycle for the battery pack.
 On Precedent and later models, the OBC also communicates with the speed controller to regulate discharge.

 Early warning signs: